m-lohmann/BeeswaxEsolang.jl/README.md

 ```
 c      top=Int(STDIN)   Read character from STDIN and push its value on gstack.
 V                       Read string from STDIN and push its content as values on gstack
                         in reverse order.
-The last character of the input string ends on
+The last character of the input string ends on top
-                        top of gstack.
+                        of gstack.
+String content is stored as a list of Unicode code points.
+                        Last character is always \n on both LF and CRLF operating systems.
 i      top=(STDIN)      Read integer from STDIN and push its value on gstack.
 I      STDOUT=top       Return gstack top value as integer to STDOUT.
 C      STDOUT=Char(top) Return lstack top value as character(ASCII/Unicode) to STDOUT.